 "What doesn't go into this Christmas salad" would probably be the easier question!
 We have used all our favourite festive ingredients, and things we would usually find in our fridge and cupboard at Christmas time anyway, so we don't have to buy anything special.

 - Greens - The greens are really the base of the salad, that everything is built on top of.
-We went with a mixture of raw spinach, rocket (arugula) and shredded brussels sprouts.
-Not leave just yet - trust us on this.
+We went with a mixture of raw spinach, rocket (arugula) and shredded Brussels sprouts.
+Don't leave just yet - trust us on this!
 You can shred them up really fine, and even the biggest sprout haters won't know they are there.
 You can change up the greens in lots of different ways and use your favourites or whatever you have leftover.
-Romaine, iceberg and little gem work well when it comes to lettuces and you could swap the spinach for kale, but make sure to massage it first to soften it.
+Romaine, iceberg and little gem work well when it comes to lettuces and you could swap the spinach for kale, but make sure to massage kale first to soften it.

 - Fruit and veg - As if the green base wasn't enough, we have added even more goodness.
 Chunks of cooked beetroot make it nice and filling, and segments of clementine lighten it up a little and add some sweetness to this Christmas salad.
 You could add chunks of roasted veg that you might have leftover from your Christmas dinner and add some slices of apple too.

 - Dressing - This is a really simple dressing, with a touch of sweetness to take the edge off the bitterness of the raw greens.
 Read below for all the details on our new favourite festive dressing.

 - Toppings - We are all about the toppings, and not only do they add extra flavour, but texture too.
 We used some flaked almonds, dried cranberries and then some crumbled goat's cheese.
 You could use walnuts or pecans instead of almonds and swap the dried cranberries for raisins or dried cherries.
 Got some Stilton leftover from your Christmas cheeseboard?
 Use that instead of the goat's cheese.